Apostrophe-Corp/Reach-DAO/README.md

 # Reach DAO

-This project was created for the decentralized Umoja3 Bounty hack, organized by [Reach](https://bit.ly/3GJm5ep), the African Blockchain Alliance and Algorand.
+This project was created for the Greenhouse hack 2, organized by [Algorand](https://www.algorand.com/) and hosted on Gitcoin.

 The DApp allows any user to create a proposal for other users to contribute to and vote on.
 If the proposal passes, it becomes a bounty funded by the contributions as well as funds raised from sponsors.
 If the proposal does not pass, all users who contributed can claim a refund on the amounts that each of them contributed.